FredericHeem/starhackit/server/README.md

 ## Docker containers

 ### For development
-To install the docker containers for the various services such as RabbitMq and Postgres on the local machine, the [Binci](https://github.com/binci/binci) project is being used to containerize the development workflow, see its configuration file: [binci.yml](server/binci.yml)
+To install the docker containers for the various services such as Redis and Postgres on the local machine, the [Binci](https://github.com/binci/binci) project is being used to containerize the development workflow, see its configuration file: [binci.yml](server/binci.yml)

     # cd server
     # npm run setup &